Hosting

 Create a Box

 Create a keep-alive Box in the Upstash Console.
-Note the Box ID, such as right-flamingo-14486, and your Box API key.
+Note the Box ID (for example right-flamingo-14486) and your Box API key.

 Upstash maintains its current OpenClaw Box walkthrough at OpenClaw Setup.